Just One of Those Things (song): Other recordings

-The song has become a standard of the American Songbook, with many other recordings having been made of it.
-Among artists who have recorded it are Ella Fitzgerald, Anita O'Day, Louis Armstrong, Billie Holiday, Sarah Vaughan, Bing Crosby (recorded January 21, 1945), Doris Day, Lena Horne, Maxine Sullivan, Frank Sinatra, Johnny Hartman, Mel Torme, Louis Prima, Diana Krall, John Barrowman, Bryan Ferry, Lionel Hampton, Claude Bolling, Charlie Parker, Gil Evans, Dave Brubeck, Freddie Hubbard, Oscar Peterson, Lee Morgan, Sidney Bechet, Nellie McKay, Erin McKeown, Joan Morris, Judy Garland, Patricia Barber, Johnny Dorelli, Jamie Cullum, Dionne Warwick, The Pogues with Kirsty MacColl and the Cherry Poppin' Daddies.
+The song has become a standard of the Great American Songbook, with many other recordings having been made of it.
+Among artists who have recorded it are Ella Fitzgerald, Anita O'Day, Louis Armstrong, Billie Holiday, Sarah Vaughan, Bing Crosby (recorded January 21, 1945), Doris Day, Lena Horne, Maxine Sullivan, Frank Sinatra, Johnny Hartman, Mel Torme, Louis Prima, Diana Krall, John Barrowman, Bryan Ferry, Lionel Hampton, Claude Bolling, Charlie Parker, Gil Evans, Dave Brubeck, Freddie Hubbard, Oscar Peterson, Lee Morgan, Sidney Bechet, Nellie McKay, Erin McKeown, Joan Morris, Judy Garland, Patricia Barber, Johnny Dorelli, Jamie Cullum, Mabel Mercer, Dionne Warwick, The Pogues with Kirsty MacColl and the Cherry Poppin' Daddies.
 Nat King Cole recorded it as the title track of his 1957 album Just One Of Those Things.
 Maurice Chevalier included it in a Cole Porter medley on his farewell album, released on his 80th birthday.
 Shirley Bassey recorded the song in 1963 for her EP In Other Words....
 Tony Bennett recorded a version of the song for his 2021 collaborative album with Lady Gaga, Love for Sale.
 Anna-Jane Casey performed the song live at the 2010 BBC Swinging Christmas, under the John Wilson Orchestra.